Tag Archives: MR9

 Print addresses on labels and envelopes with information from your MR9 database automatically included.
 Start from an order, contact, firm, or location to generate mailing addresses, then select which ones to print.
 With orders you can choose a list of the locations related to the order, the order’s Sold To firms, or all of the order parties.

-If entities have multiple addresses in their MR9 listing — such as office and home addresses — you can choose which type of address to print.
+If entities have multiple addresses in their MR9 listing— such as office, shipping, and home addresses — you can choose which type of address to print.
 You can also create labels and envelopes manually for one-off printing.

 Print DYMO labels for correspondence and packages.
 Use MR9 default label layouts or create your own custom layouts.
 (Label printing out of MR9 requires a DYMO printer.)